openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

     PMD Auto Load Balancing doesn't currently work if queues are assigned cross NUMA as actual processing load could get worse after assignment as compared to what dry run predicts.
+The only exception is when all PMD threads are running on cores from a single NUMA node.
+In this case Auto Load Balancing is still possible.

 The minimum time between 2 consecutive PMD auto load balancing iterations can also be configured by::